Dulan6072/QueenAmdi/README.md

 ## License
-This project is protected by the `GNU General Public License v3.0.` Do not edit copyright messages!
+This project is protected by the `TEAM YKUSA GENERAL PUBLIC LICESE v3.0.
+G

 ## Disclaimer
 `WhatsApp` name, its variations and logo are registered trademarks on Facebook.
 We have nothing to do with the registered trademark.